luke-luke-luke13/SanctuarySystemsHomelab/README.md

 <img src=".\images\wholeRack.jpg" alt="Rack" style="width:300px;" />

 #### Sanctuary Systems Nameplate
 The nameplate was manufactured by SendCutSend out of 0.063" 5052 aluminum and anodized black.
 The lettering was laser cut and I was honestly so blown away by the quality of the finished part.
-A DXF for a blanking plate is available, and all you need to do is add your own text or logo.
+A DXF for a blanking plate is available in the ```CAD Files``` folder, and all you need to do is add your own text or logo.
 The part cost about $30 USD to manufacture and took about 2 weeks to arrive, but in my opinion it is well worth it.

 <img src=".\images\nameplate.jpg" alt="Sanctuary Systems Nameplate" style="width:300px;" />